parrt/playdl/README.md

 I'm going to start again on collaborative filtering with pytorch: [Regularized collaborative filtering with pytorch](notebooks/collaborative-filtering-regularized.ipynb). **Lessons:**

 * I was only tracking the training error, which I could get pretty low but then I was wondering why the validation error using a random forest OOB (user+movie->rating) often was not good.
 Duh.
 I'm watching the training error inside the training loop, not the validation error.
+* By randomly selecting validation and training sets at each iteration (epoch), we are moving to stochastic gradient descent (SGD).
+Previously I only used gradient descent.
 * I could not get the bias version working well.
 Yannet pointed out that I need to initialize my randomized weights so that the predicted rating has an average of 2.5 or somewhere else between zero and five.
 By the way, adding bias dramatically slowed the training process down!
 Way more than I would expect, given the small increase in data and operations.
 * I also noticed that Jeremy/Sylvain does L2 regularization in their book, which clued me in to the fact that validation error is important.
 We don't want those coefficients getting too big as they are likely chasing something in the training set.
 * I also found that simple gradient descent with momentum did a pretty good job and I didn't need the complexity of AdaGrad.